Are progressive web apps ready for prime-time? Learn about their benefits, limitations and figure out whether they are the right option for you.

 As you can see, it’s not so simple.
 Unlike with a native app, a user is just a click away from using a web app.

-Android seems to have noticed this and tried to address this problem through Instant Apps.
-Android Instant Apps allows users to run apps instantly, without installation.
-Instant apps gives developers a way to share part of their app with their users.
-An example for this, is Ticketmaster recently made it possible to purchase tickets using a native app without having to visit the Play Store.
+Note: Android seems to have noticed this and tried to address this problem through Instant Apps.
+These can run instantly without installation, which gives developers a way to share part of their app with their users.
+For example, Ticketmaster recently made it possible to purchase tickets using a native app without having to visit the Play Store.

 What if there was a way for users to bypass the app store and try your app first without installing it.
 Enter progressive web apps.